-More precisely, three factors influence the resulting behaviour of the control policy to generate human characteristics of arm movement: (a)~the chosen task requirements, (b)~inclusion of noise during movement execution and (c)~the chosen optimality principles.
+More precisely, three factors influence the resulting behavior of the control policy to generate human characteristics of arm movement: (a)~the chosen task requirements, (b)~inclusion of noise during movement execution and (c)~the chosen optimality principles.
 Some of these factors have been evaluated based on their ability to generate kinematic characteristics that match experimental data, while others evaluated the emergence of the triphasic muscle activation pattern.
-However, to date no quantitative comparison has been conducted on how realistic the arm movement generated by each factor is; as well as whether a partial or total combination of all factors result in arm movements with human-like kinematic features and muscle activation pattern.
+However, no quantitative comparison has been conducted on the realism of the arm movement generated by each factor; as well as whether a partial or total combination of all factors results in arm movements with human-like kinematic and muscle activation pattern.

 The purpose of this study is to investigate which combination of factors (a-c) result in realistic arm movements according to the four stereotypical characteristics (i-iv) defined above.
 We test this using reinforcement learning to learn a control policy for a musculoskeletal arm model and systemically investigate a combination of (a) the chosen task requirements, (b) inclusion of noise during movement execution and (c) the chosen optimality principles with the aim of methodically evaluating their contribution---for the first time---in one model.
 We expect that the gained insights will help in the future to better predict desired movements and corrective forces in assistive devices.